 As former President, she is active on global agenda issues being part of various forums, such as the Club de Madrid, the Inter American Dialogue, and the Latin America Presidencial Commission.

-Most recently she headed the Organization of American State´s Observation Electoral Mission during the 2015 electoral process in México.
+She headed the Organization of American State´s Observation Electoral Mission during the 2015 electoral process in México.
 Also she is inviting professor at the Government School at the Instituto Tecnológico de Monterrey, were she is leading the Latin America Class on Democracy and Citizenship.